-In this final post discussing the various elements that make up a law firm’s marketing mix, we discuss the following marketing channels:
+In this final post in our series that reviews the various elements that make up a law firm’s marketing mix, we discuss the following marketing channels:

 - Organizational Membership